tenzir/threatbus/plugins/apps/threatbus-misp/README.md

     ...
 ```

-*Restart all those MISP services that changed*
+*Restart all MISP services that changed*

 ```sh
 make deploy